 Bizcocho Dominicano, or Dominican Cake is possibly one of our most popular dishes.
 It is the center of many a Dominican celebration, from weddings to birthdays.
 This is just not any cake, its buttery, airy texture, combined with the traditional pineapple filling will test your baking skills, but if you get it right, you’ll ask yourself how you lived without it this far.

 Mik and orange are not ingredients that are usually combined in drinks, but this delicious and nutritious beverage with a poetic name (morir soñando can be translated as “to die dreaming”) is uniquely Dominican, and by far our most popular drink.
 It is served as refreshment, or to accompany sandwiches for a light meal.

 For more traditional Dominican foods:

-Check our entire collection.
-It was very hard to pick just 10 dishes; after all there are many more dishes that are almost or nearly as popular.
-It helped that these are also the most searched for dishes in our site.
+It was very hard to pick just 10 dishes; after all there are MANY more dishes that are almost or nearly as popular.
+I simplified the task by just picking the 10 top most-searched recipes in our blog.
 If you have a different list of ten, I’d love to hear it.
 Let us know